 developed into a long social distancing bench in response to this years developments!
 Grace has shown with us before and last year we purchased her signpost installation to stay permanently on the site.
 The signposts fit so beautifully on the site that we have used them as inspiration for our new logo for the Raveningham Sculpture Trail too. www.graceadam.com

 Connie Adams – We are delighted to welcome Connie to the trail with her epic sculpture of Macmorland, a powerful full size Iberian horse which has taken the artist 4 months to make.
 His form is built from steel wire and he stands 2.2m high with a calm, steady gaze.
-Winner of the ‘People’s Choice’ Award 2019 (3rd). www.casculpture.com
+Connie won the Sculpture Trail ‘People’s Choice’ Award 3rd prize in 2019 with her wire squirrels and foxes. www.casculpture.com

 Meg Amsden – Meg is a regular exhibitor on the Sculpture Trail and creates magical site specific creatures which nestle perfectly into the woods and gardens at Raveningham.
 This Oak Dryad featured in the trail in 2018 alongside Dryad’s for a small group of trees.
 Meg carefully studied the bark and colouring of each tree to create her pieces.
 Winner of the 2016 ‘People’s Choice’ prize Waveney Valley Sculpture Trail. www.nutmegpuppet.co.uk